MostafaTwfiq/Logic-Expression-Checker/README.md

 **Second line:** The logic expression.

-**The rest of lines:** for the rest of file every line will be the expected output of the logic function in order.
+**The rest of lines:** for the rest of file every line will be the expected output of the logic function in order (You can use don't care as a capital `X`).

 Example of a valid file: